brandonlou/DayOne2Joplin/README.md

 1. Open Day One.
 2. Select the notes you wish to transfer.
 Click [here](https://help.dayoneapp.com/en/articles/440668-exporting-entries) for official documentation on exporting entries.
 Export in `JSON` format.
 3. Unzip the downloaded `.zip` file.
 4. If your notes contain images, the `.zip` file will contain a directory of the same name.
 Rename this directory to `from_dayone`.
 If your notes do not contain images, there will only be a `Journal.json` file.
+If you are using Day One in a different language, this file will have a different name.
+In this case, rename it to `Journal.json`.
-Create a new directory named `from_dayone` and move `Journal.json` into it.
+5. Create a new directory named `from_dayone` and move `Journal.json` into it.

 ### Using the script
 0. Requirements: `python3`